Five Rolex 24 storylines to watch in new premier GTP class - NBC Sports

 Though Porsche and Cadillac have conducted tests of at least 24 hours, the Sportscar365.com site reported that the Acura teams of Meyer Shank Racing and WTR with Andretti were unable to complete an endurance-length test before the Rolex 24 at Daytona.

 BMW was unable to complete a full session because of mechanical woes.
-A test last month at Circuit of the Americas wrapped wrapping up a schedule of testing 33 of 100 days during the IMSA homologation period, according to BMW M Team RLL team manager Brandon Fry.
+A test last month at Circuit of the Americas wrapped wrapping up a schedule of testing 33 of 100 days during the IMSA homologation period, according to BMW M Team RLL technical/race operations director Brandon Fry.
 A final shakedown was planned at Sebring ahead of this week’s Roar Before the Rolex 24 test at Daytona.

 “COTA focused a lot on the new car and how we de deal with failures and pit stop work,” Fry said.
 “This was less of a performance-related test than just the last chance to work through things to be as prepared as we can be.”